Marius-hubb/Port-Block-pfSense/README.md

  ## [Video Demonstration](https://drive.google.com/file/d/1GvIJYLKcvhG677nh--MELK_oXfGAVAA6/view?usp=sharing)

 <h2>Description</h2>
-The lab will demonstrate how to use the pfSense firewall alias to block access to unwanted websites.
-If we implement one rule per host, the number of rules will be greater and more difficult to manage.
-Using an alias for multiple hosts requires the use of only one rule.
+This lab will demonstrate how to block insecure ports using the pfSense firewall and protect endpoints within the network using the pfSense firewall.
 <br />

 <h2>Lab walk-through:</h2>